OpenResearchInstitute/interlocutor/interlocutor_manual.md

 **To modify:** Edit these values in your existing config file as needed.
 **Recommended:** Start with `model_size: "base"` for best balance of speed and accuracy.
+**Configuration Tab in Web Interface** has a checkbox for enabling transcriptions, and has a slider bar to select the confidence level of the transcripion.
+Above this level, the transcriptrion is in normal text.
+Below this level, it is in italics.
+The italics are a sign that the transcription is below the confidence level that you have set.
+The default is 70%, or 0.7 in code.

 ### Model Sizes